Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Introduction

 In phase-coupled models, oscillators are interconnected via nonlinear periodic functions.
 The most studied model of phase-coupled oscillators is the well-known Kuramoto model~\cite{strogatz2000kuramoto}, in which the coupling law is reduced to its leading term in an odd Fourier expansion, \ie, sine function.
-The continuous-time deterministic Kuramoto model has been widely employed to study synchronization in various problem settings~\cite{jadbabaie2004stability,delabays2019kuramoto,dorfler2014synchronization,franci2011existence,jafarian2018sync,menara2019stability}.
-Besides Kuramoto model, the importance of more general classes of coupling functions on synchronization have also been shown in the literature (see~\cite{okuda1993variety,watanabe1997stability,brown2003globally} and references therein).
+The continuous-time deterministic Kuramoto model has been widely employed to study synchronization in various applications~\cite{jadbabaie2004stability,delabays2019kuramoto,dorfler2014synchronization,franci2011existence,jafarian2018sync,menara2019stability}.
+Besides, the importance of more general classes of coupling functions on synchronization has also been shown in the literature (see~\cite{okuda1993variety,watanabe1997stability,brown2003globally,nishikawa2004oscillatory}, and references therein).

 We study the effects of stochastic multiplicative and additive uncertainties in a network of phase oscillators coupled via $2\pi$-periodic odd functions.
-Odd coupling functions generalize the Kuramoto model, by allowing addition of some higher Fourier harmonics (e.g. phase model of LC neurons~\cite{brown2003globally}), and present a gradient dynamical system, which has been proven useful in achieving convergence in oscillatory networks~\cite{acebron2005kuramoto,izhikevich1999weakly,mallada2013synchronization}.
-For instance, phase oscillators coupled via odd functions have been used in studying the associate memory feature of integrate-and-fire spiking neuronal networks~\cite{izhikevich1999weakly}.
+Odd coupling functions generalize the Kuramoto model, by allowing the addition of some higher Fourier harmonics (e.g. phase model of LC neurons~\cite{brown2003globally}), and present a gradient dynamical system, which has been proven useful in achieving convergence in oscillatory networks~\cite{acebron2005kuramoto,izhikevich1999weakly,mallada2013synchronization}.
+For instance, phase oscillators coupled via odd functions have been used in studying the associate memory feature of integrate-and-fire spiking neuronal networks~\cite{izhikevich1999weakly}, as well as recall of oscillatory associative memory networks~\cite{nishikawa2004oscillatory}.
 The combination of generality, applicability and mathematical amenability inspire us to primarily focus on this class of coupling functions.
-We also discuss an extension of our results by allowing a relaxation of the odd property.
+Furthermore, we discuss an extension of our results by allowing a relaxation of the odd property of the coupling function.

-To study the stochastic stability of phase oscillators described above, we formulate the problem in a discrete-time setting, and perform the analyses within the Markov chain framework.
-The latter gives us a rich class of techniques for stability analyses, and provides the possibility for future uncertainty quantification.
-Our results give sufficient conditions on the coupling function and coefficients for achieving stochastic phase-cohesiveness.
+This article studies stochastic set stability for phase oscillators described above, using a discrete-time approximation, and perform the analyses within the framework of Markov chain stability \cite{kushner1990numerical,meyn2012markov}.